 To create the stripe pattern I used 4 different colors of the Lion Brand Hometown USA yarn.
-This is a No 6-Super Bulky: Bulky, Roving Yarn; with5-Ounce (140 g), 81 yd (74 m).
-The colors I used are Honolulu Pink, Atlanta Apricot, Dallas Grey and Houston Cream.
-Click below.
+This is a No 6-Super Bulky: Bulky, Roving Yarn; with 5-Ounce (140 g), 81 yds (74 m).
+The colors I used are Honolulu Pink, Atlanta Apricot, Dallas Grey, and Houston Cream.

 If you aren’t comfortable knitting with a circular needle- an easier option would be to knit smaller rectangles that when joined would make the desired sized afghan like I did in my Easy Chunky Knit Blanket Pattern: 4 strands of yarn

-I also have video explaining it in this blog post: Rainbow Knit Blanket Pattern
+I also have a video explaining it in this blog post: Rainbow Knit Blanket Pattern

 Here is a pattern to follow along:

 Now back to our Bulky Knit Blanket pattern.
-Well there is not much to the pattern really, simply K2 P2 till the end of each row.
-Repeat till desired length is achieved.
+Well, there is not much to the pattern really, simply K2 P2 till the end of each row.
+Repeat till the desired length is achieved.